Quantum statistics and self-interference in extended colliders: Relation between the current-current correlations and probabilities

-In obtaining the Eq.~\eqref{eq:mixedstateprob}, we have assumed that emission is small enough such that as any instant in time there are no more than two particles in the collider.
+In obtaining the Eq.~\eqref{eq:mixedstateprob}, we have assumed that emission times of the particles are well separated, which is a result of small enough emission rate, $\lambda$ (mean separation being $\frac{1}{\lambda}$) and hence at any instant in time there are no more than two particles in the collider.
 Now, from Eq.~\eqref{eq:mixedstateprob} we subtract the contribution when a single source is turned off, this implies we have the following,